 - Cleaning the air: A high functioning air purifier that filters the ambient air could be extremely helpful in countering SBS.
 International quality air purifiers come with patented filtration technologies to filter out even the microscopic allergens present in the air.

-To know more about Honeywell Air Purifiers, click here.
+To know more about our Air Purifiers, click here.